knope-dev/knope/docs/src/config/step/PrepareRelease.md

 # PrepareRelease step

 This will look through all commits since the version tag and parse any [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) it finds.
 It will then bump the package version (depending on the [Semantic Versioning] rule determined from the commits) and add a new changelog entry using the [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) format.
+Any files altered (`versioned_files` and `changelog`) will be staged for commit with `git add` **but not committed**.

 The version bumping follows the same rules and logic as the [BumpVersion] step, with the rule selected for you automatically.
 Which files are edited (both for versioning and changelog) is determined by the [packages] section.